ADVICE | AUGUST 29 2025

 One of the most critical factors in choosing a frying oil is its smoke point.
 This is the moment when the oil begins to break down and release toxic compounds and undesirable flavors.

-While canola oil has an average smoke point of 204 °C, making it ideal for deep frying.
-Corn oil, although it also has a high smoke point (around 198 °C), tends to oxidize more quickly under prolonged high temperatures.
+Canola oil has an average smoke point of 204 °C, making it ideal for deep frying.
+Corn oil, while also having a relatively high smoke point (around 198 °C), tends to oxidize more quickly when exposed to prolonged high heat.

 In professional kitchens, where the oil is kept hot for long periods, this difference becomes crucial.
 Canola oil is more stable and offers greater durability without losing its properties.